jupyterhealth/software-documentation/jupyterhealth-exchange/security.md

 ## Encryption

 - Each Partner will generate a set of Private/Public keys that will used for encryption and decryption of patient data.
-- The Partner Public encryption key will be stored in the CloudStorage Service.
+- The Partner Public encryption key will be stored in the JupyterHealth Exchange.
-- The CommonHealth Application will use the Partner's Public Key to encrypt the patient data before storing it in the CloudStorage Service.
+- The CommonHealth Application will use the Partner's Public Key to encrypt the patient data before storing it in the JupyterHealth Exchange.
-- The Partner's Private Key will be used to decrypt the patient data when retrieved from the CloudStorage Service.
+- The Partner's Private Key will be used to decrypt the patient data when retrieved from the JupyterHealth Exchange.

 ## Cryptography